FedorIvanov37/sv-terminal/README.md

 SIGNAL GUI is a friendly interface, based on the SIGNAL library.
 Since v0.15 SIGNAL GUI is released as a binary `.exe` file.
 No dependencies need to run the SIGNAL, it is ready to use from the box.
 No installation or settings are needed to run SIGNAL GUI on a Windows machine.
-Run `signal.exe` executable file for start the SIGNAL
+Run the `signal.exe` executable file to start the SIGNAL

 Check the parameters, opened by the "Configuration" button to make your settings